What you need to know!

 This is another well located attraction.
 Golden Gate Park is full of things to occupy your kids, from the Japanese Tea House and Garden, to a windmill, to real American bison, to the Koret Children's Quarter and a historic carousel.
 You could easily spend whole day exploring the park - it's a must-do on our list of things to do in San Francisco with kids!

-Here's something else to visit in Golden Gate Park!
-Here you can explore deep sea, deep space and everything in between, all from the safety of San Francisco.
+Here's a great institution you can visit that's actually inside Golden Gate Park.
+From it you can explore deep sea, deep space and everything in between, all from the safety of the Bay Area.
 There's an aquarium, a planetarium, a rainforest and, whisper it, sleepovers (shhh!).
-Any child can find something to interest them here.
+Pretty much any child - and most parents - can find something to interest them here.

 Your children are creative - as you've undoubtedly noticed whenever they're making an excuse for doing something they shouldn't have, or trying to get you to let them do something you don't want them to, so why not channel and develop that creativity?
 This is a great attraction, right in the heart of downtown, which is designed to build creative confidence in children aged 2-12 years old.